sahu-lab/MembraneAleFem.jl/docs/src/index.md

 behavior and dynamics are arbitrarily specified by the user.
-The fundamental unknowns are then the material velocity ``\boldsymbol{v}``, mesh velocity ``\boldsymbol{v}^{\text{m}}``, and surface tension ``\lambda``—the latter of which is a Lagrange multiplier enforcing areal incompressibility.
+The fundamental unknowns are then the material velocity ``\boldsymbol{v}``, mesh velocity ``\boldsymbol{v}^{\text{m}}``, and surface tension ``\lambda``—the latter of which is a Lagrange multiplier that enforces areal incompressibility.
 Since the mesh motion is arbitrarily specified, we employ another Lagrange multiplier—referred to as the mesh pressure ``p^{\text{m}}``—to enforce the ALE kinematic constraint